 Pasta salad is one of those recipes that does really well when it’s made ahead of time – up to 24 hours in advance.
 I like to prepare all of the ingredients and keep them separate from each other, then a couple of hours before I plan to serve the salad, I’ll toss everything together, cover it, and transfer it to the refrigerator, allowing all the flavors to mix and mingle.
 Be sure to add the fresh spinach just before serving to keep it fresh and crisp.
 Keep the cooked pasta stored separately.
 If the pasta clump together, simply rinse with warm water and drain well before mixing with the remaining ingredients.

 Here are a few of my trusty tips and tricks to make the very best cold summer salad.

 - Let things marinate.
-In other words, this pasta salad tastes best after it’s allowed to rest for a good 10 minutes or so.
+This amazing Italian pasta salad tastes best after it’s allowed to rest for a good 10 minutes or so.
 Nothing crazy.
 Too much longer and I would recommend that you wait to add the spinach until just before serving.
-But just enough time to allow to pasta salad dressing to soak in with the noodles and veggies.
+But just enough time to allow the dressing to soak in with the noodles and veggies.